-An introduction to modern microeconomics- the study of how consumers, firms, industries, and the public sector make decisions and allocate their resources in the economy.
-The principles of supply and demand and elasticity in both the private and public sectors will be analyzed.
+An introduction to modern microeconomics -- the study of how consumers, firms, industries, and the public sector make decisions and allocate their resources in the economy.
+The principles of supply and demand and elasticity in both the private and public sectors are analyzed.

 PUBH 6353.
 Child Health Advocacy.
 1 Credit.

 Introduction to child health advocacy.
 Affordable Care Act (ACA), preventive care, school health, environmental issues, and emergency care.
 The use of data for advocacy.